Last updated: October 30, 2023

 Spit to Manly Track Notes

 The official starting point of the Spit to Manly walk is at the northern end of the bridge.
-You can get there by walking down the hill from Battle Boulevard, towards the water.

 1. The Spit Bridge

+The Spit Bridge was completed in 1958 and is a so-called bascule bridge.
+Its middle section can be raised to allow ships to pass through.
 The bridge has played a crucial role in the development of the northern suburbs and forms the gateway to the beaches up north.

 2. Clontarf Reserve